newsdev/about-int/README.md

   * An internal Congress API for building [data stories](https://www.nytimes.com/interactive/2017/09/25/us/republicans-who-opposed-the-senate-health-care-bills.html) about the legislative branch.

 **Tools to create more direct and meaningful newsroom/reader interactions** including:
-  * A pipeline for reader submissions to drive [stories dependent on reader voices](https://www.nytimes.com/interactive/2018/05/10/style/sexual-consent-college-campus.html).
   * An [interactive messaging experience](https://open.nytimes.com/from-pyeongchang-to-your-pocket-developing-a-new-way-to-follow-the-olympics-1e8904ee0919) for readers to follow our reporters in the field.

 **Scalable data pipelines** to support major event coverage including: